 Figure 40 indicates that, for the juvenile hall cluster, the most prevalent primary DSM diagnoses were Adjustment/Conduct Disorder/ADHD, Anxiety Disorders, and Major Depression, with a smaller frequency of Bipolar Disorders.
-There were 77 clients with a primary DSM diagnosis of Drug-Induced Disorders or Dependence.
-Combining admission primary and secondary diagnoses (Figure 41) identified 160 clients (1.6%) who received a diagnosis of Child Abuse and Neglect.
+There were 110 clients with a primary DSM diagnosis of Drug-Induced Disorders or Dependence.
+In addition, combining primary and secondary admission diagnoses (Figure 41) identified 129 clients (1.5%) who received a diagnosis of Child Abuse and Neglect.

-Substance use was an issue reported for 1,482 (15.1%) of the clients served at the three juvenile hall MHUs (Figure 42).
-Marijuana use, polysubstance use, and alcohol use were most frequently reported, with smaller percentages reported using amphetamines, cocaine, inhalants, hallucinogens, or sedatives/opioids.
+Substance use was an issue reported for 1,116 (12.8%) of the clients served at the three juvenile hall MHUs (Figure 42).
+Marijuana use, polysubstance use, and amphetamine use were most frequently reported, with smaller percentages reported using cocaine, inhalants, or hallucinogens.